HydAu/LKWebsite/blog/source/_posts/setting-up-a-development-environment-in-the-cloud-2.md

 - Setting up a development and production environment in the cloud
 coverImage: header-2.jpg
 ---
 In the previous post I gave a brief introduction to the topic of this series and how we were going to approach setting up a development and production environment in the cloud.
 Ideally automating the application releases as much as possible.
 Now, we're going to get our hands dirty.
-This post will cover the setup of the development environment with the objective to get to the production environment in Part III.
-Let's work our way up in the following order:<br>
+This post will cover the setup of the development environment with the objective to get to the production environment in Part III. <!-- more -->Let's work our way up in the following order:<br>

 {% image http://s11.postimg.org/bn5019hib/high_level_2.jpg %}